TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Input/Index.rst

          Value for the "maxlength" attribute of the :code:`<input>` field.

          If the form element edits a varchar(40) field in the database you should also set this value to 40.
+Default is 256.

    Scope
          Display